-Or, the First Signs of the Confusion of Secular and Church Authority
+The First Signs of the Confusion of Secular and Church Authority

 By 311, the Roman Empire was divided into east and west with a struggle by rival would-be emperors to gain control.
 One of these rivals was Constantine who, as he became increasingly hungry for power lost faith in the traditional Roman gods.
 They weren’t delivering as promised.

 Finally, at Milvian Bridge near Rome, Constantine won a vital battle and became the new Emperor.
 The important thing for us to note is that shortly before the battle Constantine is said to have seen a vision.
-In this so-called vision a flaming cross appeared in the sky with the words inscribed on it “By this conquer”.
+In this so-called vision a flaming cross appeared in the sky with the words inscribed on it ‘By this conquer’.

-One historian writes:
+Church historian Ruth Tucker writes:

 ‘The vibrant evangelism that was conducted during the first two centuries of the church began to wane in the early fourth century during the reign of Emperor Constantine.
 Christianity became a state religion, and as a result the churches were flooded with nominal Christians who had less concern for spiritual matters than for political and social prestige.

 ‘From the beginning, Roman Catholic missions were closely tied to political and military exploits, and mass conversions were the major factor in church growth.
 Political leaders were sought out and through promises of military aid became nominal Christians, their subjects generally following suit.
-In some instances the need for military aid was mixed with a superstitious belief that the Christian God was a better ally in battle than a pagan god or gods.’ (ibid p.43)
+In some instances the need for military aid was mixed with a superstitious belief that the Christian God was a better ally in battle than a pagan god or gods.’ (iii)

 It is critical for us to remember where the source of the church’s spiritual influence lies.
-Although it is important to see Christians active in every sphere of life, including the political sphere, we must never forget that the influence and spread of authentic Christianity is essentially, ‘Not by might, nor by power, but by My Spirit’ says the Lord.’
+It’s important to see Christians active in every sphere of life, including the political sphere, but the church stumbles quickly when it forgets its essentially spiritual nature.
+‘Not by might, nor by power, but by My Spirit’ says the Lord.’
 (Zech 4:6)

-© 2008 Lex Loizides
+© 2018 Lex Loizides / Church History Review